Silver Spring Library

 - Framing for suspended ceilings in place; Ceiling tile installation ongoing

 - Restroom floors, walls and ceilings complete; Fixture installation is ongoing

 - Installation of conduit for low voltage wiring for computers and security cameras ongoing

 Live Construction Web Camera

 This project will provide the Silver Spring community with a new library located within the CBD.
 The new library will be approximately 63,000 gross square feet in size and is intended to meet the unique requirements of an increasingly urban, ethnically and culturally diverse residential and business community.
 A site selection committee was formed in January of 2001 to recommend a potential site that meets an established set of criteria.
 The CIP includes planning and construction money for this project.
-Montgomery County has prepared an RFP to solicit interest from developers interested in constructing a residential project adjacent to the future library.
-The project will also include an art gallery.
+The project will also include an art studio and gallery on the lower floors.
 The project will be a LEED Silver building.
+Montgomery County prepared an RFP to solicit interest from developers interested in constructing a residential project adjacent to the future library.
+Donohoe and MH Partners were selected and will be working with the county to develop and construct this residential project, due to break ground soon.
 The State has also expressed an interest in incorporating a Purple Line station into this project and the County is actively coordinating with the MTA and Purple Line team.

 Four charettes were held between April and July 2009 to obtain community feedback on the exterior building and open space design for the Silver Spring Library Building.
 A fifth public meeting was held November 7, 2009 to present more defined exterior and public space designs to the community.
 The architect’s presentations and notes from each charrette and meeting can be found in the Library Design Charrettes section below.
 A meeting held in August 2010 solicited comments from the community about options to be investigated to bring the cost of the building within the budget.
 A final meeting was held in November 2010 to present the design resulting for the studied options.